ahliddin/programmer9/_posts/2020-12-27-booknotes-a-mind-for-numbers.md

 *Focused mode* is when the brain is in highly attentive state, whereas *diffuse mode* is when the brain in more relaxed resting state.

 ***
-If you are trying to understand or figure out something new, your best bet is to turn off your precision-focused thinking and turn on your *big picture* diffuse mode, Diffuse-mode thinking is what happens when you relax your attention and just let your mind wander.
+If you are trying to understand or figure out something new, your best bet is to turn off your precision-focused thinking and turn on your *big picture* diffuse mode.
+Diffuse-mode thinking is what happens when you relax your attention and just let your mind wander.
 This relaxation can allow different areas of the brain to hook up and return valuable insights.

 <div class="note-comment">
-This suggestion is similar to the one by Andy Hunt in <a href="https://programmer9.com/2020/12/20/booknotes-pragmatic-thinking-and-learning.html">Pragmatic Thinking and Learning</a>, where he emphasised that it is important to keep your train of thoughts during the *"diffuse"* mode.
+This suggestion is similar to the one by Andy Hunt in <a href="https://programmer9.com/2020/12/20/booknotes-pragmatic-thinking-and-learning.html">Pragmatic Thinking and Learning</a>, where he emphasised that it is important to keep your train of thoughts during the <i>"diffuse"</i> mode.
-Switching to reading news or emails or chatting with friends about plans for weekend won't help, but taking a walk, doing dishes while keeping the problem in mind might help.
+Switching to emails or chatting with friends about weekend plans won't help, but taking a walk or doing dishes while keeping the problem in mind might help.
 </div>

 ***
-To avoid procrastination [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)  could help.
+Use [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) to avoid procrastination.
 <div class="note-comment">
-From my personal experience using Pomodoro Technique all the time is redundant, because it adds extra burden to the process.
+From my personal experience using Pomodoro all the time is redundant, because it adds extra burden to the process.
-Sometimes it is even disturbing, because when you are *in the zone* 25 minutes passes very fast and you get suddenly interrupted by some Pomodoro app telling you to take a break.
+Sometimes it's even disturbing, because when you are <i>in the zone</i> 25 minutes passes very quickly and you get suddenly interrupted by some Pomodoro app telling you to take a break.<br>
 However I found it very useful when I am exceptionally lazy or not motivated and try to avoid work at all costs.
-In those cases the commitment to work for 25 mins without interruption helps a lot.
+In those cases the commitment to work for 25 mins without interruption helps a lot.<br>
 I tried several apps and browser extensions and I liked the most the <a href="https://www.forestapp.cc">Forrest</a>, where you grow a virtual tree which dies if you interrupt the committed time for work/study.
 </div>